When God redirects us

-I am constantly amazed at the people of Ammon.
-These remarkable converts who "never did fall away” are wonderful examples of quiet, determined, humble discipleship.
-When the Lamanite armies came to exterminate them, they did what no one expected:
+The converts of Ammon never cease to amaze me.
+These remarkable converts who "never did fall away" exemplified quiet yet determined discipleship.
+When the Lamanite armies came to exterminate them, they did the unexpected.

 All the people were assembled together, they took their swords, and all the weapons which were used for the shedding of man's blood, and they did bury them up deep in the earth.

 And this they did, it being in their view a testimony to God, and also to men, that they never would use weapons again for the shedding of man's blood; and this they did, vouching and covenanting with God, that rather than shed the blood of their brethren they would give up their own lives.

 Note that this wasn't just a symbolic gesture.
 Mormon specifically uses the word covenant.
 This was a covenant so important that, when they were about to break it out of love for their Nephite brethren, "Helaman feared lest by so doing they should lose their souls."